 The additional information from this Dutch-Belgian history privides you with not merely additional knowledge on the battle, but will also intrigue you on the true role played by the Netherlands troops

 Order the black and white illustrated edition here for € 23,-

 Order the colour illustrated edition here for € 42,55Read more ...

-Volume Four is planned for publication in Summer 2017.
+Volume Four is planned for publication somewhere in 2019.

 Volume Four presents the invasion of France by the Allied and Prussian armies and in particular the investment, sieges and occupation of various French fortresses by the Netherlands field army.
 To ensure a greater understanding of the invasion, we will present other theatres as well where the French bravely defended their country, such as General Rapp at Strassbourg or the defence at Lyon.Read more ...